Reading time: 5 minutes

 Lifetime Gift and Estate Tax Exemption

-While this may not impact most people, it’s important to understand—especially if you’re planning to transfer significant wealth.
+While this may not impact most people, it’s important to understand, especially if you’re planning to transfer significant wealth.
 In 2025, the lifetime gift and estate tax exemption is a hefty $13.99 million per individual (totaling $27.98 million for married couples).
-This means you can give beyond the annual exclusion without owing gift tax—unless your total lifetime gifts exceed the exemption limit.
+Starting in 2026, these figures increase to $15 million per individual and $30 million for married couples, with annual inflation adjustments thereafter.

 If you’re in the rare position of nearing that limit, you likely have a tax advisor on call.
-For the rest of us, exceeding the $19,000 annual exclusion just means filing IRS Form 709 ↗—but no tax is due unless your total lifetime gifts go beyond the exemption.
+For the rest of us, exceeding the $19,000 annual exclusion just means filing IRS Form 709 ↗, but no tax is due unless your total lifetime gifts go beyond the exemption.

 Responsibility for Reporting and Paying Gift Taxes